 5. How can I track my local SEO performance?

-To track your local SEO performance, you can use tools like Google Analytics and Google Search Console.
+You can use tools like Google Analytics and Google Search Console to track your local SEO performance.
 These tools can help you track your website traffic, search rankings, and other key metrics.
-It’s also important to monitor your online reviews and social media presence to ensure that you’re engaging with your customers and maintaining a positive online reputation.
+It’s also important to monitor your online reviews and social media presence to ensure you engage with your customers and maintain a positive online reputation.